AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module3/ex3.md

 Adobe I/O has given you a **bearer**-token, with a specific value (this very long access_token) and an expiration window.

 The token that we've received is now valid for 24 hours.
-This means that after 24 hours, if you want to use Postman to authenticate to Adobe I/O, you will have to generate a new token by running this call again.
+This means that after 24 hours, if you want to use Postman to authenticate to Adobe I/O, you will have to generate a new token by running this request again.

 ## Exercise 3.3 - Real-time Customer Profile API, Schema: Profile

-Now you can go ahead and send your first call to Platform's Real-time Customer Profile APIs.
+Now you can go ahead and send your first request to Platform's Real-time Customer Profile APIs.

 In Postman, locate the collection **_Adobe Experience Platform Enablement**.

 ![Postman](./images/coll_enablement.png)

 In **1.
-Unified Profile Service**, select the first call with the name **UPS - GET Profile by Entity ID & NS**.
+Unified Profile Service**, select the first request with the name **UPS - GET Profile by Entity ID & NS**.

 ![Postman](./images/upscall.png)

-For this call, there are three required variables:
+For this request, there are three required variables:

 | Key     | Value     | Definition |
 |:-------------:| :---------------:| :---------------:|